aetperf/Edsger/docs/source/quickstart.md

 # Quick Start Guide

-Welcome to our Python library for **directed graph** algorithms.
-The library includes both Dijkstra's and Bellman-Ford's algorithms, with plans to add more common path algorithms later. **All algorithms work exclusively with directed graphs.** It is also open-source and easy to integrate with other Python libraries.
+Welcome to our Python library for **graph** algorithms.
+The library includes BFS, Dijkstra's and Bellman-Ford's algorithms, with plans to add more algorithms later.
+It is also open-source and easy to integrate with other Python libraries.

 ## Graph Data Format